Sensory & Calming9 min readUpdated 2026-05-16

 1) Run in short cycles

 Try 15–25 minute play blocks with a clear start and finish.
 ADHD attention often works better in sprints.
+Use a visual timer if your child struggles with endings.

 2) Pair movement with focus toys